Electrical safety tips whilst spending more time at home * [from Electrical Safety First]

 Not just screen time; ensure they’re charging correctly and following safe use guidelines.

 When you’re cooking, it can be easy to get distracted by family members, phone calls and emails—don’t leave things bubbling away on the hob or in the toaster.
+Read our guidance for more top tips on Cooking Safety.

 Be careful when shopping online